-The world of typefaces is definitely a happy one.
+The world of font styles is definitely an exciting part of the branding process.
 With growing shops like Creative Market, we’re seeing an influx of different creators offering their art to the rest of the world.
 You can be scrolling through websites for hours.
 Usually having so many choices can be dizzying, but choosing typography for your brand doesn’t have to be overwhelming.

 As most designers, I’m obsessed with fonts and regularly test out new ones.
 The choices for certain ones are dependent on both style and design psychology.

 But what do you do if you’re not a designer or experienced in typeface designs?

 Some people want to understand the choices made behind it before choosing or letting someone else choose it for their businesses.

 I’ll be going over some basics on how to choose them and the meaning behind it.

 Like other types of design, visuals have such a huge impact on our brains.
 Whether by first glance or repeated exposure to something, our minds process them so differently.

 Typefaces are also not designed by chance!
 The designer who originally created it had a specific purpose for it.

 I’ll only go over this for a second because for the most part, it’s not that big of a deal—unless you’re a type designer!

 So let’s go over the term typeface and font.